Glow0001/Glow-Webhook-Spammer/README.md

-# Glow Webhook spammer 🔥
+# 🔥 Glow Webhook spammer 🔥

-# Glow Spammer is an fast webhook spammer!
+# 🍭 Glow Spammer is an fast webhook spammer! 🍭

-# Don't Forget To Star If You Like It
+# ⭐ Don't Forget To Star If You Like It. ⭐

-# 🚀 Glow Webhook Spammer setup
+# 🚀 Glow Webhook Spammer setup 🚀

 1. Install [python](https://www.python.org/) and add it to path